Kong/terraform-provider-konnect/docs/resources/dcr_provider.md

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 - `name` (String) The name of the DCR provider.
 This is used to identify the DCR provider in the Konnect UI.
 Not Null
-- `provider_type` (String) The type of DCR provider.
-Can be one of the following - auth0, azureAd, curity, okta, http.
-Not Null; must be "auth0"

 Read-Only: